HicResearch/TREEHOOSE/doc/operations/secure_egress_app/ConfigurationGuide.md

 Ensure all steps below are executed in AWS region: [London (eu-west-2)](https://eu-west-2.console.aws.amazon.com/).

-To use the secure egress application add-on after deployment, a TRE admin must additionally configure user accounts and enable the information governance leads to review the data in the egress requests triggered by researchers.
+To use the Egress Application add-on after deployment, a TRE admin must additionally configure user accounts and enable the information governance leads to review the data in the egress requests triggered by researchers from .

-There are 2 types of users involved in the egress app workflow:
+There are 2 types of users involved in the Egress App workflow:
 1) Information Governance Leads
 - uses a SWB user account of type researcher to create a new workspace to view the contents of the data egress request
-- uses an egress app user account to provide the 1st approval for a data egress request
+- uses an Egress App user account to provide the 1st approval for a data egress request
 2) Research IT Admins
 - uses a SWB user account of type admin to validate that an information governance lead is authorised to grant their approval
-- uses an egress app user account to provide the 2nd approval for data egress requests, only after the 1st approval has been granted
+- uses an Egress App user account to provide the 2nd approval for data egress requests, only after the 1st approval has been granted

 ## Step 1.
 Setup Users